 Fed up with work, life, and the rain?
 Perhaps you’ve got a case of the Brexit blues?
 Or maybe you just want a change of pace.
 Breaking free of the grind and starting anew has never been so easy.
-With a little cash, a smidgen of confidence, and a truckload of patience, you could soon embark on a grand adventure in an entirely different environment, working from home (or anywhere, really) so long as you have a roof over your head.
-So, what are the easiest countries to immigrate to without shelling out a wad of cash for a golden visa or moving to an offshore tax haven – and where you can live cheaply and comfortably?
+With a little cash, an ounce of confidence, and a truckload of patience, you could soon change your life and start your adventure abroad.

 The land-locked, sub-tropical heart of South America frequently pops up on lists for retirees looking to stretch their pensions.
 Expats moving to Paraguay are attracted by the stable economy, low taxes, and low cost of living.
 However, like many other developing countries, life here has its downsides, including corruption.

 To obtain permanent residence, you only need to make a local bank deposit of at least US$5,000.
 Investor visas are available at around double the cost.
 You’ll need to visit Paraguay at least once every three years or your residence papers could be canceled.